KarlMae/ITI0208/README.md

 d) As a user i want to save my modified workouts;
 e) As a user i want to time my sets;

-3) Add the possibility to create an account to track where a user currently stands in his/her progression.
-Gives him/her the option to continue on from that point the next time.
+3) Add the possibility to create an account and login.
+Design

-account creation - Karl;
+design - Karl;
-progress tracking - Rando;
+login - Rando;
-continuing where left off - Joosep.
+account creation - Joosep.

 user stories:
-a)
+a) As a user i want to create an account;
-b)
+b) As a user i want to login;
-c)
+c) As a user i want an eye-pleasing experience;
-d)
+d) As a developer i want to manage accounts;
-e)
+e) As a user i want the application to be comfortably usable on a device with a smaller screen.